11 Tips to a healthy lifestyle

 10. Take stock of your past

 Understand the reasons that led to your eating behavior that resulted in your increased weight.
-For instance, it could be due to some hormonal changes that led to a craving for the junk food or may be out of depression; you may end up overeating.
-When you have realized the behavior behind, then you are better placed to manage in future.
+For instance, it could be due to some hormonal changes that led to a craving for junk food or maybe out of depression; you may end up overeating.
+When you have realized the behavior behind, then you are better placed to manage in the future.

 Mark Twain, the former American writer, and a humorist sum it up for us.
 That, “The only way to keep your healthy lifestyle is to eat what you don’t want, drink what you don’t like, and do what you’d rather not.”
 Shed the pounds, watch the calories and above all, choose your diet.

 DOES COFFEE MAKE YOU LIVE LONGER?

 Does coffee make you live longer?
 Is coffee good for your health?
 Studies to give a satisfactory, scientifically proven answers about the health benefits of coffee have been sparse.
 However, the energizing and revitalizing effects of this have been known for centuries.
 Legend has it that coffee was discovered by an Ethiopian goatherd after he noticed how the berries from a coffee plant made his goats excited.
 There is another legend that attributes the discovery to a spiritual healer in ancient Yemen who, while being exiled to a desert cave, boiled these berries and was sustained for days.
 The legend goes on to say that when the ruler heard about the healer and his medicine, he welcomed him back in the country and made him a saint.
 Even though these accounts are just legends, they started the history of coffee on the right note, as a miracle drug or a beverage that has revitalizing effects.